MarcPozzo/MyProjects/Birds_Detection/README.md

 The puropose is to detect a maximum of birds in fields with a raspberrypi.
 This raspberrypi is connected to a camera taking a new picture every 12 secondes.
 Birds eat seeds in fields and farmers loose a part of their harverst, that is why we want to detect them in order to make them fear.
-Custom Convolutional Neural Network was used such as Lenet or YoloV2.
+Custom Convolutional Neural Network was used such as Lenet, VGG16 or YoloV2.

+Below I explain strategies I used.
+This is not possible  to execute scripts inside because I cannot share pictures.

 2 methods types of method can be used :
-- 1) Manually extract objects by images differences and then analyse extracted objects with neural network (for exemple VGG16, Lenet, ...).
+1) Manually extract objects by images differences and then analyse extracted objects with neural network (for exemple VGG16, Lenet, ...).
-- 2) Use specialzed neural network which automaticaly extract objects and analyze them ( for exemple Yolo, RCNN, ...).
+2) Use specialzed neural network which automaticaly extract objects and analyze them ( for exemple Yolo, RCNN, ...).

 1) Manually extraction

-For a given image when a birds has just appeared, if you make the substraction with this one and the previous one when there was still no bird, an important difference will appear in the area  of the bird.
+For a given image when a bird has just appeared, if you make the substraction with this image and the previous one (when there was still no bird), an important difference will appear in the area  of the bird.
-Several smaller difference can appear in other area of the picture if there are new shadows for exemple.
+Several smaller difference can appear in other area of the picture if there are for exemple new shadows.
 In the below picture the square represent difference with previous image:
 ![imageRectanglesTest_light](https://user-images.githubusercontent.com/30336936/95189697-7c992200-07ce-11eb-9201-d5c96e27b020.jpg)